Merovius/merovius.github.io/content/posts/2022-05-13-calculating-type-sets.markdown

 These two things are often very different in difficulty.
-If I ask you to give me a factor of 297863737, you probably know no better way than to sit down and try to divide it by a lot of numbers and see if they divide it evenly.
+If I ask you to give me a factor of 297863737, you probably know no better way than to sit down and try to divide it by a lot of numbers and see if it comes out evenly.
 But if I ask you to verify that 9883 is a factor of that number, you just have to do a bit of long division and it either divides it, or it does not.